projectriff/projectriff.io/_docs/023-getting-started-docker-for-mac.md

 ### configure the VM

-Once Docker is installed and running, use the Preferences feature in the Docker menu to open Advanced settings and configure your VM with 4GB of memory and 4 CPUs.
+Once Docker is installed and running, use the Preferences feature in the Docker menu to open Resources / Advanced settings and configure your VM with 4GB of memory and 4 CPUs.
 Click on Apply & Restart.
 ![configure Docker VM](/images/docker-for-mac-vm-config-4gb.png)

 ### enable Kubernetes